M-Files/Developer-Portal/Samples-And-Libraries/Libraries/COM-API/index.md

 breadcrumb: COM API
 ---

-<p class="note warning">Please note that these samples and libraries are provided "as-is" and with no warranty, explicit or otherwise.
+Please note that these samples and libraries are provided "as-is" and with no warranty, explicit or otherwise.
 You should ensure that the functionality of these libraries meet your requirements, and thoroughly test them, prior to using in any production scenarios.
-The items linked below are designed as teaching tools and may not be fully complete.</p>
+The items linked below are designed as teaching tools and may not be fully complete.
+{:.note.warning}

 All M-Files Samples and Libraries are available in our [public GitHub repositories](https://github.com/m-files/MFilesSamplesAndLibraries/).
 Further samples and libraries will be added in response to partner feedback.